Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

   -u, --username USERNAME
                         SSH: Username.
 Default: root --verbose             Makes this plugin verbose during the operation.
-Useful for debugging and seeing what's going on under the hood.
+Useful for debugging and seeing what is going on under the hood.
 Default: False
   -w, --warning WARN    WARN threshold for single numeric return values.
                         Supports Nagios ranges.
 Example: `@10:20` alerts if